feniljain/knowledge-base/life/README.md

 - Persistence is very important, do not give up until you are forced to give up
 - What worries you, masters you
 - The best learners are the people who push through the discomfort of being objectively bad at something
+- I must not fear.
+Fear is the mind-killer.
+Fear is the little-death that brings total obliteration.
+I will face my fear.
+I will permit it to pass over me and through me.
+And when it has gone past I will turn the inner eye to see its path.
+Where the fear has gone there will be nothing.
+Only I will remain.

 ## Books: